lao8n/leet_algos/recursion/linear/combinatorial.md

 2. combinations n C k = order doesn't matter
 3. subsets 2^n

+Core approaches
+* Recurse forwards to [] base case, recurse backwards looping over solutions adding candidates
+* Recurse forwards with accumulator building to combination as base case, recurse backwards appending solutions
+* Recurse forwards with accumulator and pointer to solutions to combination as base case and appending solutions

 Key difference between permutations and combinations
-* Permutations you loop over candidates and solutions, with combinations you loop over just one.
+* Permutations you loop over candidates and solutions, with combinations you loop over just one

 Permutations
 * Generate = loop over candidates